bkhalaf/bkhalaf/README.md

 ### Salam there 👋

-Aspiring Senior Data Engineer, recently certified in AWS Cloud & Airflow DAGs Authoring with hands-on expertise across the full data engineering and MLOps processes.
+Aspiring Senior Lead Data Engineer, recently certified in AWS Cloud & Airflow DAGs Authoring with hands-on expertise across the full data engineering and MLOps processes.

 - 🔭 I’m currently seeking a lead-level job in **Data Engineering**.